Baqend/guide/src/index.md

 ## Partial Updates
 Perform partial updates on objects, like counter increases

-## File API
-Host your files and assets, manage access right, upload and download pictures and so on.

 ## Scheduled Baqend Code
 There will be a cron-like scheduler you can use to periodically run tasks.